nathanshelly/webcam/README.md

 set sy i g softap 22
 ```

-7. Load TLS certificate onto the chip using its file uploader.
-Change its default tls certificate to this file via the ne t a command.
+7. (Do this step only if you want to serve over HTTPS) Load TLS certificate onto the chip using its file uploader.
+Change its default TLS certificate to this file via the ne t a command.

 8. Change the baud rate by setting the ua b variable for UART1.
 The default speed for UART1 is 115200, and our system is designed to run at 2.5Mbauds.
 You may want to turn the baud rate down in the MCU code to test operation before turning both up to this high speed - we haven't found a terminal emulator that can successfully interpret messages at this speed, and any issues can be difficult to debug.